codetalkio/codethoughts.io/posts/2023-10-16-the-stack-part-3.md

 ---
 title: "The Stack Part 3: Building a Frontend"
-tags: aws, cloud, infrastructure, cdk
+tags: rust, typescript, wasm, nextjs, leptos, aws, cloud, infrastructure, cdk, ci
 ---

 In [the last post](/posts/2023-10-07-the-stack-part-2.html) we set up our deployment, fully automated on merge to our `main` branch.
 In this post we will be building our UI (Frontend) applications.
 See the full overview of posts [here](/posts/2023-01-29-the-stack.html#what-will-we-be-covering).